indonesia-vision-ai/indonesia-vision-ai.github.io/_pages/events.md

 All our sessions are recorded and shared on our [YouTube channel](https://www.youtube.com/@IndonesiaVisionAI-vg2tf).

+If you want to participate as a speaker, please add your name at this [link](https://docs.google.com/spreadsheets/d/1Cqi7y8d3s54MSVxGITAPXQ6WsDCeqCHIEv2r-5_JsaM/edit#gid=0)

 #### Upcoming Sessions

 - [Session #8](/events/paper/session8) on May 30, 2024